 A draft ordinance that makes changes to the income limit and proportion of affordable units was prepared in follow-up to a request from Robert Dowling of the Community Home Trust.
-The Board of Aldermen must receive public comment before taking action.
-Staff recommends that Board of Aldermen continue the public hearing on this matter to February 23, 2010.
+The Board of Aldermen opened the public hearing on this item in November and continued the hearing to allow time for review and refinement of the draft provisions.
+Staff has begun meeting with builders, developers, and affordable housing providers.
+Additional time is needed to develop a refined strategy related to income limits and inclusion of units in development projects.
+Staff recommends that Board of Aldermen continue the public hearing on this matter to May 25, 2010.